A Penalty Method for Rank Minimization Problems in Symmetric Matrices: Test Problems

 Figure \ref{Rank150} shows that when 150 distances are sampled, the solutions returned by the penalty formulation have notably lower rank when compared with the convex approximation.
 There was only one instance where the penalty formulation failed to find a solution with rank~3; in contrast, the lowest rank solution found by the nuclear norm approach had rank 5, and that was only for one instance.

 We also experimented with various numbers of sampling distances from 150 to 195.
 For each number, we randomly sampled that number of distances, then compared the average rank returned by the penalty formulation and the convex approximation.
 Figure \ref{Rank150to195} shows that the penalty formulation is more likely to recover a low rank matrix when the number of sampled distances is the same.
 The nuclear norm approach appears to need about 200 sampled distances in order to obtain a solution with rank 3 in most cases.
+There has been some research on maximizing the nuclear norm os symmetric matrices to approximately minimize rank~\cite{krislock3}.
+However, for our (very sparse) instances we obtained similar ranks either minimizing or maximizing the nuclear norm.

+For the 20 cases where 150 distances are sampled, the average time for CVX is 0.6590 seconds, while for the penalty formulation the average time for the fast PALM method is 10.21 seconds.
+Although the fast PALM method cannot beat CVX in terms of speed, it can solve the problem in a reasonable amount of time and produces a lower rank solution for our test instances.